Hermes Agent: Free Self-Improving AI Agent (Native App Released)

 Hermes AgentOpenClaw

-Primary focusSelf-improving personal agent with memory, skills, providers, and remote execution.Personal assistant that runs on your devices and works through chat apps.
+Primary focusSelf-improving personal agent with memory, skills, providers, desktop access, web administration, evidence-based completion checks, and remote execution.Personal assistant that runs on your devices and works through chat apps.

-Best fitLong-running workflows, skill growth, model switching, research, automation, and server-based use.Messaging-first personal assistance, app-connected tasks, local assistant workflows, and companion app usage.
+Best fitLong-running workflows, skill growth, model switching, research, automation, desktop use, coding projects, and server-based use.Messaging-first personal assistance, app-connected tasks, local assistant workflows, and companion app usage.

-Setup stylePython-based CLI, TUI, desktop app, gateway, providers, and terminal backends.Node-based CLI, onboarding flow, gateway daemon, chat channels, and companion apps.
+Setup stylePython-based CLI, TUI, desktop app, web dashboard, gateway, providers, Quick Setup through Nous Portal, and terminal backends.Node-based CLI, onboarding flow, gateway daemon, chat channels, and companion apps.

-Model approachBroad provider support through hermes model, Nous Portal, OpenRouter, OAuth options, API keys, and custom endpoints.Broad model support with OpenAI subscription OAuth and provider configuration.
+Model approachBroad provider support through hermes model, fuzzy model search, selectable Mixture-of-Agents presets, Nous Portal, OpenRouter, OAuth options, API keys, Vertex AI, and custom endpoints.Broad model support with OpenAI subscription OAuth and provider configuration.

-Memory approachPersistent memory, session search, skill creation, and skill refinement.Persistent memory, persona onboarding, channel sessions, and skills.
+Memory approachPersistent memory, session search, skill creation, skill refinement, /learn, /journey, and editable memory timelines.Persistent memory, persona onboarding, channel sessions, and skills.

-Channel supportTelegram, Discord, Slack, WhatsApp, Signal, Email, CLI, and additional platforms.WhatsApp, Telegram, Slack, Discord, Signal, iMessage, Microsoft Teams, Matrix, WeChat, QQ, and many more.
+Channel supportTelegram, Discord, Slack, WhatsApp, Signal, Email, iMessage through Photon, CLI, TUI, desktop, web dashboard, and additional platforms.WhatsApp, Telegram, Slack, Discord, Signal, iMessage, Microsoft Teams, Matrix, WeChat, QQ, and many more.

-Execution modelLocal, Docker, SSH, Singularity, Modal, and Daytona terminal backends.Host execution for main sessions, sandbox options for non-main sessions, and Docker as a common sandbox backend.
+Execution modelLocal, Docker, SSH, Singularity, Modal, Daytona, remote gateway profiles, scale-to-zero, and drain coordination.Host execution for main sessions, sandbox options for non-main sessions, and Docker as a common sandbox backend.

-Desktop experienceNative Hermes Desktop for macOS, Windows, and Linux.Companion app support and live Canvas features.
+Desktop experienceNative Hermes Desktop for macOS, Windows, and Linux, with remote gateway sign-in, multi-profile sessions, coding Projects, live subagent panes, and a memory graph.Companion app support and live Canvas features.

 Migration pathImports OpenClaw data through hermes claw migrate.Native OpenClaw setup through openclaw onboard.

-Practical decisionChoose Hermes when learning loops, cross-session skills, provider control, and remote execution matter most.Choose OpenClaw when chat-app coverage, local personal assistant workflows, and app-like companion features matter most.
+Practical decisionChoose Hermes when learning loops, cross-session skills, provider control, desktop access, completion verification, and remote execution matter most.Choose OpenClaw when chat-app coverage, local personal assistant workflows, and app-like companion features matter most.

-OpenClaw users do not need to rebuild everything from scratch before trying Hermes.
-The migration command can import persona files, memory entries, user-created skills, approval patterns, messaging settings, API keys, TTS assets, and workspace instructions when the source setup uses supported paths and formats.
+If you already use OpenClaw, you do not need to rebuild everything from scratch before trying Hermes.
+The migration command imports persona files, memory entries, user-created skills, approval patterns, messaging settings, API keys, TTS assets, and workspace instructions when the source setup uses supported paths and formats.

 Features

-• Runs as a terminal agent, TUI app, desktop app, server agent, or messaging gateway.
+• Runs as a terminal agent, TUI app, desktop app, server agent, web dashboard, or messaging gateway.

-• Supports Telegram, Discord, Slack, WhatsApp, Signal, Email, CLI, and other connected surfaces.
+• Supports Telegram, Discord, Slack, WhatsApp, Signal, Email, CLI, desktop, web dashboard, and other connected surfaces.

 • Keeps persistent memory across sessions through local Hermes configuration and memory files.